Aldo Bogni

 Aldo Edmundo Bogni (January 29, 1915 – March 10, 1997) was an Argentinian professional wrestler.
 He was active during the 1950s to the 1970s.

 Career

 Bogni was born in Buenos Aires on January 19, 1915.
 He began wrestling in the 1950s in the Northeastern United States, before moving to NWA San Francisco, and NWA Hollywood Wrestling.
-During the early 1960s, he began appearing at NWA Capitol Wrestling (which would later become the WWE), before debuting at Jim Crockett Promotions where he would remain for the rest of his career.
+During 1959, he began appearing at NWA Capitol Wrestling (which would later become the WWE), before debuting at Jim Crockett Promotions where he would remain for the rest of his career.
+He also worked for American Wrestling Association in Minnesota and Championship Wrestling from Florida.
+He retired from wrestling in 1971.